-Renault chairman taking pay cut, Spain wants more borrowing
+Virus puts brakes on US economic engine: consumer spending

 MARKETS:

-— Asian shares are steady in quiet Good Friday trading after Wall Street closed out its best week in 45 years thanks to the Federal Reserve’s titanic effort to support the economy through the coronavirus crisis.
+— Asian shares were steady in quiet Good Friday trading after Wall Street closed out its best week in 45 years thanks to the Federal Reserve’s titanic effort to support the economy through the coronavirus crisis.
 Many world markets were closed for Easter weekend holidays.